Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 ### Camryn's response

 Hi, Alex!
 Thank you for your feedback.
 I talk a bit about why I save certain information regarding posts, such as number of upvotes, in my [Project Plan](https://github.com/Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/blob/main/project_plan.md).
 Essentially, if time permits, I want to see if grammaticality has any impact on the interactions that a post my receive.
 I figured I would save that information to the dataframe while I was collecting them, instead of having to query for a bunch of additional information regarding 10k+ posts later, which is why they are there.
 But, you are definitely right in that I should have a comment explaining what information I collect and why in my notebooks.

+## Wilson

+- **One thing I like:** I think your repo is really well-organized -- I like how you outline its structure in the README and give an outline in the beginning of every notebook.
+(Unfortunately the outline links don't seem to work...)

+- **One potential avenue for improvement:** Instead of printing out entire lists in the notebook, maybe just print a summary of the data or the head of the data.
+It makes it hard to navigate the notebook when there are hundreds of lines being printed from a single list.

+- **One thing I learned:** I assumed `language-tool-python` would have issues with links, but it makes sense that it parses them (and other markdown syntax) correctly -- I actually have a VSCode extension that uses LanguageTool to spellcheck and grammar-check markdown and LaTeX files.